Confirmation of Acceptance for Studies (CAS)

 For more information, visit the UK Government's Student visa 'Your partner and children' page.

-Does my dependent require a CAS?
+Does my dependant require a CAS?

-To find out more how much money your dependent(s) will require, visit the UK Government's Student visa family members page.
+To find out more about how much money your dependent(s) will require, visit the UK Government's Student visa family members page.

 To find out more, check out our alumni discount page.